By Florencia Tagliavini, Nutritionist

 - This includes bottled water.
-According to org, ONE MILLION plastic bottles are bought EVERY MINUTE around the world — and that number will top half a TRILLION by 2021.
+According to www.earthday.org, ONE MILLION plastic bottles are bought EVERY MINUTE around the world, and that number will top half a TRILLION by 2021.
 Less than half of those bottles end up getting recycled.

 - Make non-dairy milk.
 Nut milks and rice milk almost always come in wasteful Tetra Paks, made of several layers of materials, including plastic.

 - Make more staples yourself.
-Yogurt, vanilla extract and chocolate syrup—foods usually packaged in plastic—are easy to make.
-Other easy-to-make staples that usually come in either plastic or plastic-lined cans include scrap vinegar, beans (either in a pressure cooker or slow cooker), bean sprouts, pumpkin purée, etc.
+Yogurt, vanilla extract, chocolate syrup, and other foods usually packaged in plastic are easy to make.
+Other easy-to-make staples that usually come in either plastic or plastic-lined cans include scrap vinegar, beans (either in a pressure cooker or slow cooker), bean sprouts, pumpkin puree, etc.

 - Compost.
 After you've finished preparing your meal, staples or fermented food, throw any unusable food scraps onto the compost pile.
 Some municipal compost bins require you to dispose of your compost in supposedly compostable plastic bags.
 You can however compost your food scraps at home with minimal effort.
 Here's how I compost the lazy way.